xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

-Reliable and cost-effective routine monitoring of road conditions can lead to timely preventive action.
-The traditional approach to road damage detection is to use manual reporting of potholes on the roads.
-Due to the sheer size of the roadway networks, manual inspections are typically unavailable in labor and cost.
-Road conditions are naturally sensed from a moving entity that can measure vibrations and impulses during a drive [4].
-We design a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
-The Patrolman system uses the six-axis accelerometer and GPS sensor deployed on the Raspberry Pi system, relying on cars' mobility (we use a toy car) to sense the vibration response of the roads being monitored.
+Reliable routine monitoring and assessments of road conditions can lead to timely preventive action.
+The traditional approach to road damage detection is to use manual reporting of the road potholes.
+Due to the significant scale of the roadway networks, this method is typically unavailable in terms of labor and cost.
+Consdiering that road conditions can be reflected and measured in vibrations [4], the team designs a mobile Raspberry Pi system - Patrolman, for road pothole inspection.
+The Patrolman system uses the accelerometer and makes use of the mobility of cars (we use a toy car) to collect the vibration signals during a drive.

 ### 1.2 Goals

-This project presents an mobile system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
-It uses the participating vehicles' mobility, gathering data from the six-axis accelerometer and GPS sensors, and processing the data to assess road surface conditions.
-This project will provide an affordable sensing method to conduct pavement condition assessments.
+This project presents a mobile system – Patrolman, using Raspberry Pi to detect and report road potholes with their georeferenced locations.
+The patrolman system uses the vehicles' mobility, continually gathering data from the accelerometer and GPS sensors and processing the collected signals to evaluate road surface conditions.

 ## 2 For Progress Reports